useblocks/sphinx-needs/docs/configuration.rst

         written to the console.

-This will be rendered the first sentence as the title
+This will render the first sentence as the title

 .. req::